Test Results

 Blood Tests

-This can be done either online at www.kgh.nhs.uk/phlebotomy-department-blood-tests or by phoning the appointment line on 01536 494411.
+Appointments can be booked either online at www.kgh.nhs.uk/phlebotomy-department-blood-tests or by phoning the appointment line on 01536 494411.
 Initially the core opening hours for the appointment line will be 09:30 – 15:00 (Mon-Fri).

 Blood tests for children cannot be made online and must be made by calling 01536 492694.
 The phone line is open Mon-Fri 08:30-16:30.
 Glucose Tolerance Test requests can also be made by calling the above number.